 No mobile phones, iPods, tablets or other valuable items should be brought to Holiday Club.
 We also recommend no toys of sentimental value - whilst we take every care to make sure nothing gets mislaid - a precious teddy bear is hard to replace!

 Do you provide lunch or snacks?

-No we don’t provide any lunch or snacks so please make sure you pack enough to keep your child going.
+Most of our venues do not any lunch or snacks so please make sure you pack enough to keep your child going.
 We have access to plenty of fresh chilled water so a refillable water bottle will be very handy.

 What should my child wear?

 We recommend that you dress your child in anything that they’re comfortable in – t shirt, joggy bottoms and trainers are ideal, you know your child best, but please remember that the children will be active and will more than likely get involved in messy activities throughout the day.

 Where active children are involved there will always be minor bumps and bruises, but don’t worry we have fully qualified First Aid staff on hand to deal with any wee accidents that might happen.
 The staff are qualified and trained to also deal with more significant accidents and we will contact you should such an accident happen to your child.